The name of the Society shall be the Bristol and Avon Family History Society.

 6. MANAGEMENT OF THE SOCIETY

-(a) The Society shall be administered by an Executive Committee which shall consist of a Chairman, Vice-Chairman, Secretary, Treasurer and not more than eight other members plus one Representative from each sub-Group approved by the Society, the latter having full committee members’ rights and having been elected by the appropriate sub-Group at its own AGM.
+(b) The Society shall be administered by an Executive Committee which shall consist of a Chairman, Vice-Chairman, Secretary, Treasurer, and not more than eight other members plus one Representative from each sub-Group approved by the Society, the latter having full committee members’ rights and having been elected by the appropriate sub-Group at its own AGM.
 All these people must be paid-up members of the Society.

-(d) The Executive Committee shall meet not less than six times in a calendar year.
+(e) The Executive Committee shall meet not less than six times in a calendar year.
 The quorum for a Committee meeting shall be six, which must include at least two Officers.
+Committee members are expected to attend at least 6 meetings in the year.
 A simple majority shall suffice to pass any motion.
 In the event of an equal number of votes being cast for and against a motion, the Chairman shall have a second or casting vote.
-Committee members are expected to attend at least six meetings in the year.

 (a) The Executive Committee of the Society shall have the power to establish sub-Groups in furtherance of the Society’s aims and objectives and on such terms as the Executive Committee shall prescribe.
 In the event of a sub-Group being formed, any property or funds acquired by it shall belong to the Society.